Unstructured-IO/unstructured/README.md

 ## :chart_with_upwards_trend: Analytics

 We’ve partnered with Scarf (https://scarf.sh) to collect anonymized user statistics to understand which features our community is using and how to prioritize product decision-making in the future.
 To learn more about how we collect and use this data, please read our [Privacy Policy](https://unstructured.io/privacy-policy).
+To opt out of this data collection, you can set the environment variable `SCARF_NO_ANALYTICS=true` before running any `unstructured` commands.